Mayurbhanj district: Transport

-Mayurbhanj has no active airports although RAF Amarda Road was a major base for the Royal Air Force and the United States Army Air Forces during World War II.
+Mayurbhanj has no active airports, although RAF Amarda Road was a major base for the Royal Air Force and the United States Army Air Forces during World War II.
 Another abandoned airfield, once used by the Maharaja of Mayurbhanj, is located at Rajabasa near Baripada.
+However, the nearest Kalaikunda Air Force Station, located in Kharagpur, is used for official purposes.